 The tech-savvy (except Peter Theil) have shown no love for the newly announced Republican candidate throughout the nominating process.
 I figured it was time to look at Trump’s speech in the tech world’s own lingo — algorithms.
 So, I called Fergal McGovern who runs a company called VisibleThread.
 The company analyzes documents much like tools that analyze data.
-The company’s software is used to test and audit written content for risk and content quality, with customers including Boeing, Intel, Accenture and Fannie Mae.
+The company’s software is used to test and audit written content for risk and content quality, with customers including General Dynamics, Intel, Accenture and Fannie Mae.
 We asked VisibleThread to look at the usage of certain terms (say Hillary or Make America) and to look at overall readability.

 Trump scores a speech that is ranked at the 8th-grade reading level overall.
 Trump’s speech used lots of passive voice, which, according to McGovern is often used by politicians to avoid attribution.
 “Mistakes were made” is a good example of this.
 Long sentences with passive voice like the ones below were frequent:

 At this moment, I would like to thank the evangelical and religious community because I’ll tell you what, the support they have given me, and I’m not sure I totally deserve it has been so amazing and has had such a big reason for me being here tonight.
 So true.
 They have so much to contribute to our politics, yet our laws prevent you from speaking your minds from your own pulpits.
 An amendment, pushed by Lyndon Johnson, many years ago, threatens religious institutions with a loss of their tax-exempt status if they openly advocate their political views.
 Their voice has been taken away.